Aggressive Forgiveness

-Sometimes I give grudging forgiveness when I really don’t want to forgive them at all.
-And sometimes I ask for forgiveness in the same spirit, in a grudging apology.
+Sometimes, I give grudging forgiveness when I really don’t want to forgive them at all.
+And sometimes, I ask for forgiveness in the same spirit, in a grudging apology.
 Picture a little boy with his arms crossed and his mouth in a pout.
-This is taking an effort from me to control my impulses but it has nothing to do with forgiveness.
+This is taking an effort from me to control my impulses, but it has nothing to do with forgiveness.

 Romans 5:20-21 But sin didn’t, and doesn’t, have a chance in competition with the aggressive forgiveness we call grace.